Difference between revisions of "Overson Mugwisi" - Pindula

 |Zimababwe Defence Forces

 Overson Mugwisi was a Colonel in the Zimbabwe National Army.
-He was also the Zimbabwe Defence Forces's spokesperson at the time of his death.[1]
+He was also the Zimbabwe Defence Forces's director of public relations at the time of his death.[1]

 Personal Details